• Skip to primary navigation

 Rosemary grapefruit mocktail in glass with ice cubes

-Also, we haven’t really talked about the liquid that rounds out this grapefruit mocktail.
+Also, we haven’t really talked about the liquid that rounds out this mocktail recipe.
 I know everyone and their mom is drinking Le Croix these days, but there are tons of brands making sparkling water drinks that are absolutely wonderful!
-They’re completely calorie free and just as beneficial as drinking water.
+They’re completely calorie free and a great alternative to drinking plain water.

 I got my sparkling water fetish in Italy last summer.
-I used to always ask for still water and then decided to try the bubbles one time and never looked back.
+Typically, I ask for still water, but decided to try carbonated one time, and never looked back.
 I am a water pounding fiend and still love my plain ‘ol water, but its fun to switch it up from time to time.
 There’s something about those bubbles that just feels like a treat.

-While this is technically a grapefruit mocktail recipe, as with most non-alcoholic drinks, you can add vodka or your liquor of choice to this drink to spice things up.
+While this is technically a grapefruit mocktail recipe, you can add vodka or your liquor of choice.
 I certainly won’t judge you one bit for it.
 I think we can all agree that some days call for something a touch stronger.

 Recipe